Cleveland Clinic logo

 A note from Cleveland Clinic

-Most cardiac arrests that happen outside a hospital happen at home.
+Most cardiac arrests that happen outside a hospital are at home.
 So, you could be helping a relative or friend if you know CPR.
-You may want to get training for CPR if you have a loved one at risk of cardiac arrest.
-That way, you’ll be ready if they need your help.
+You may want to get CPR certification if you have a loved one at risk of cardiac arrest.
+You can earn it through organizations like the American Red Cross and the American Heart Association.
+That way, you’ll be ready to help and confident in your ability.

 Care at Cleveland Clinic